SeanMott/PPC-KAR-HP-Decomp/README.md

 ## Symbol Maps

 There have been a *lot* of symbol maps for KAR over the years.
 This repo grabs all of them and brings them togeather in one place.
-The goal is to port theses synbols into the BASE_NA and Hack Pack decomp.
+The goal is to port theses synbols into the BaseNA and Hack Pack decomp.
 Theses will be a somewhat tedious but PPC will update the symbol data.

 Most are in the repo but some have a Git URL [Tenacious](https://github.com/Teltt/KARMAP/tree/main)